sentinel1980/GoBox-Scripts/README.txt

 I have uploaded some tiny but useful scripts that I wrote for bash, python, and m4 using an ubuntu laptop.
 These are mainly for educational purposes and may not work for you.
-I used scripts like this for the same purpose as others use macros.
 You are welcome to use the code as you wish.
 Any improvements sent upstream would be welcome.
-The target enviroment is ubuntu18.04 32bit.
-Any other enviroment may not work correctly and could cause serious problems.
 Use at your own risk.
 If you have any questions or suggestions please email me at designbyshelton@gmail.com or sentinael1980@yahoo.com.
-I am also on gitlab, and am currently in the process of switching to a non-microsoft owned web-hosting solution for my hobby scripting.